On the cohomology of p-adic analytic spaces, II: The $C_{\rm st}$-conjecture: Introduction

 $\bullet$ Conjecture~\ref{CONJ2} is true.

 $\bullet$ If $X$ is defined over $K$, then Conjecture~\ref{CONJ3} is true, and if $X$ is defined over $C$, Conjecture~\ref{CONJ4} is true. \end{theorem} The VS's in the diagram in Conjecture~\ref{CONJ2} have some finiteness properties: they are extensions of finite Dimensional Vector Spaces (also known as Banach-Colmez spaces, and referred to as BC's in the rest of the text) by torsion $\Bdr^+$-Modules.
-In particular, such objects ${\mathbb W}$ (referred to as qBC's, the ``q'' standing for ``quasi'') have a height ${\rm ht}({\mathbb W})\in\N$ (if ${\mathbb W}$ is the qBC attached to a finite dimensional $\Q_p$-vector space $W$, then ${\rm ht}({\mathbb W})=\dim_{\Q_p}W$).
-We have the following result echoing (ii) of Remark~\ref{INTRO1} which is the key to the proof of all the results in Theorem~\ref{PRINCE}; it is a little bit surprising that the pro-\'etale cohomology encodes this finiteness result considering how big it is if $X$ is not proper. \begin{theorem} If $X$ is a quasi-compact smooth dagger variety, we have
+In particular, such objects ${\mathbb W}$ (referred to as qBC's, the ``q'' standing for ``quasi'') have a height ${\rm ht}({\mathbb W})\in\Z$ (if ${\mathbb W}$ is the qBC attached to a finite dimensional $\Q_p$-vector space $W$, then ${\rm ht}({\mathbb W})=\dim_{\Q_p}W$).
+We have the following result echoing (ii) of Remark~\ref{INTRO1}; it is a little bit surprising that the pro-\'etale cohomology encodes this finiteness result considering how big it is if $X$ is not proper. \begin{theorem} If $X$ is small with de Rham slopes~$\geq 0$, then

-\end{theorem} The fact that the diagram in Conjecture~\ref{CONJ2} is bicartesian implies in particular that the associated sequence is exact.
-The exactitude on the right can be rephrased in a way echoing (vii) of Remark~\ref{INTRO1}: \begin{theorem} If $X$ is a quasi-compact smooth dagger variety, $(H^i_{\rm HK}(X), H^i(X/\bdr^+))$ is an acyclic\footnote{This means that the associated vector bundle on the Fargues-Fontaine curve has cohomology only in degree $0$.
-It is purely a condition on the interplay between $\varphi$, $N$ and the filtration.
-Weakly admissible filtered $(\varphi,N)$-modules are acyclic.} filtered $(\varphi,N)$-module. \end{theorem}

-\begin{remark} (i) The proof of Theorem~\ref{PRINCE} makes heavy use of the theory of BC's and, in particular, the geometric point of view advocated in Le Bras's thesis~\cite{lebras}.
+\end{theorem} \begin{remark} (i) The proof of Theorem~\ref{slope1} makes heavy use of the theory of BC's and, in particular, the geometric point of view advocated in Le Bras's thesis~\cite{lebras}.
 About half of the paper is devoted to proving results about BC's that are needed in the proof of our main result.
 Some of these results may be of independent interest.

 (ii) For proper varieties, we can use the more naive theory of BC's as in~\cite{CN1}, where we treated the case of varieties with semistable models over the integers.